mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 - How do we handle multiple beam in one fixture
     - Multi LED Strip Light (Challenge is how you measure device)
     - Multi LED Wash Light (You want to measure all at once, but represent the beam as one)
-    - LED Ring and normal beam (You only need the beam as AES file)
+    - LED Ring and normal beam (You only need the beam as IES file)
     - Multi head fixtures (You need for each an individual beam, and it also needs to change)

-- Only one AES file (or and interpolation between two AES files) can be active.
+- Only one IES file (or and interpolation between two IES files) can be active.
 This is challenging when multiple Attributes have effects on the light output.

-- Do we need to add measurement instruction to the GDTF spec or only reference the AES spec.
+- Do we need to add measurement instruction to the GDTF spec or only reference the IES spec.
     - You measure devices in such a distance that the actual shape of the device has no influence on the measurement.
 For strip lights, this means a big distance.
 Not all can measure strip lights at such distance.
-The distance that AES recommends is 7x the beam diameter.
+The distance that IES recommends is 7x the beam diameter.

 ## MVR